hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Capstone Project/Project/Capstone Project_Module9_Azure Administrator Course for AZ-103 AZ-104.md

----
-tags:
-  - azure
----
-> [!info] Azure Administrator Capstone Project Az-104
+> [!info]- Azure Administrator Capstone Project Az-104
 > You work as an Azure professional for a Corporation.
 You are assigned the task of implementing the below architecture for the company’s website.
 > <br>![[Pasted image 20231210204021.png]]
 > There are three web pages to be deployed: